knative/docs/docs/bookstore/page-7/pg7-slack-camel.md

     ...
 ```

-If you hope to learn more about it, check out the article [here](https://knative.dev/blog/articles/knative-meets-apache-camel/&sa=D&source=editors&ust=1717684414716125&usg=AOvVaw3SQJgoo52ZLCUpYLHnmeNC){:target="_blank"}!
+If you hope to learn more about it, check out the article [Event Sourcing with Apache Camel K and Knative Eventing by Matthias Weßendorf](https://knative.dev/blog/articles/knative-meets-apache-camel){:target="_blank"}!

 ### **Step 1: Create the Broker that can route “bad word” comments to Slack**